The extracellular matrix as a mediator of cell-cell communication in cardiovascular inflammation

 These cell types play important roles in the initiation, propagation, and termination of the pathophysiological processes.

-Recent data from genetic studies have found that genetic variation influencing extracellular matrix (ECM) proteins is associated with cardiovascular diseases.
-We discovered that such proteins, which are secreted by one cell type, influence the phenotypes of other cell types through mechanisms such as:
+Recent data from genetic studies found that genetic variation influencing extracellular matrix (ECM) proteins is associated with cardiovascular diseases.
+We found that such proteins, which are secreted by one cell type, influence phenotypes of other cell types via, for example:

 • Silencing of inflammatory functions